Chelsea suffer double injury blow as Willian & Kovacic limp out of FA Cup tie with Liverpool | Goal.com

 The 25-year-old initially carried on, but went down again off the ball moments later and had to be helped from the pitch.
 He was replaced by Mason Mount.

-Later on, Willian sat himself on the turf with an unknown problem less than five minutes into the second half, with Brazilian compatriot Jorginho coming on in his place.
+Later on, Willian sat himself on the turf with an unknown problem less than five minutes into the second half, with Brazil-born Jorginho coming on in his place.

 Frank Lampard’s side have Premier League fixtures with Everton, Aston Villa and Manchester City coming up in the next few weeks, as well as the second leg of their Champions League last-16 tie with Bayern Munich.